 It’s the last Wednesday of February, and Gibside is closed.
 Like much of the country, the weather has got the better of us.
 We bloggers quite like the snow, but working in it wouldn’t have been at all pleasant.
 Then there are health and safety considerations, I suppose.

 |A thin dusting of snow earlier in the month|

 The month started in a gloom of damp vegetation with little sign of new growth.
 But, it’s February.
 Soon birch, hazel, snowdrop and gorse were all in flower, with fresh hawthorn leaves providing a hint of green.
 We’ve had some very wet and windy Wednesdays, but some that have been perfectly still with an early morning light that has lasted all day.
 As so often happens as we work, robin and red kite visit to see if there are easy pickings to be had from us causing disturbance.
 Red kites drift off disappointed or uninterested; brave robins get a bite to eat.

-|Loading the trailer|
+|Loading branches onto the truck|

 Steve Wootten & Phil Coyne